Tanmay1deshpande/videokyc/README.md

-Hello everyone,

-This is a dummy project created as part of a training exercise by Tanmay Deshpande and Sejal Ahire.
+Hello everyone,this assignment is completed as a training exercise assigned by our L1 manager.
-The project is given by Ms. Neha Rungta, our L1 manager.

-The project in itself is fairly straightforward.
-We have to create a dynamic website using Angular, springboot and MySQL to show simple changes and data storage capabilities.
+# Project Title: Video KYC Partner Solutions

+ ## Overview:
+The Video KYC Partner Solutions website serves as a comprehensive platform for businesses seeking KYC (Know Your Customer) services.
+This solution empowers businesses to explore and select tailored KYC services that best fit their needs and requirements.

+## Project Contributors:
+Tanmay Deshpande and Sejal Ahire

+## Technology Stack:
+- Frontend:  Angular
+- Backend:  Spring Boot, MYSQL

 Thank you.